berlinonline/berlin_dataset_template/README.md

 Ideally the user that is responsible for the dataset.
 _Important: don't enter an admin-level token here, as this would introduce serious security risks!_
 - To initialise the repository, you can <a href="../../edit/master/conf/ckan_updater.json">edit the configuration file</a> in `conf/ckan_updater.json`.
+This works both if the dataset already exists in CKAN and if it doesn't.
+If it exists already, it's best to copy the relevant metadata from CKAN.
+All attributes that are present in [conf/ckan_updater.json](conf/ckan_updater.json) should be edited.
-The first time this file is edited, the workflow defined in [init.yml](.github/workflows/init.yml) will be triggered.
+The first time the file is edited, the workflow defined in [init.yml](.github/workflows/init.yml) will be triggered.
 The workflow will …
   - … rename the current README.md to `admin.md` (so that it isn't lost).
   - … create a new README.md based on the template in [README.template.md](README.template.md) and the metadata in [conf/ckan_updater.json](conf/ckan_updater.json).